davaghdiva/Kernel-IQ-code/README.md

 # Kernel-IQ FRL Replication Repository

-This repository contains the replication code and supporting material for the Kernel-IQ covariance estimation experiments reported in the associated *Finance Research Letters* paper.
+This repository contains the replication code and supporting material for the Kernel-IQ covariance estimation experiments.

 The repository is structured to support two complementary use cases: